-not be suspended or otherwise sanctioned.

 Eligibility requirements – World Para Swimming Approved Competitions

-In order to compete in World Para Swimming Approved Competitions an athlete must meet the eligibility requirements determined by the relevant organising committee or governing body.
+In order to compete in World Para Swimming Approved Competitions an Athlete must meet the eligibility requirements determined by the relevant organising committee or governing body.

 Qualification requirements

-In addition to the eligibility requirements outlined above, in order to compete in World Para Swimming Recognised Competitions an athlete must also meet the qualification standards, qualification criteria and any sport entry rules applicable to the relevant World Para Swimming Recognised Competition.
+In addition to the eligibility requirements outlined above, in order to compete in World Para Swimming Recognised Competitions an Athlete must also meet the qualification standards, qualification criteria and any sport entry rules applicable to the relevant World Para Swimming Recognised Competition.

 Gender

-Subject to Regulation 4.5.3, below, an athlete shall be eligible to compete in men’s competition if he is:
+Subject to Regulation 4.5.3 below, an Athlete shall be eligible to compete in men’s competition if he is:

 recognised as male in law; and

-eligible to compete under these Rules.
+eligible to compete under these Rules and Regulations.

-Subject to Regulation 4.5.3, below, an athlete shall be eligible to compete in women’s competition if she is:
+Subject to Regulation 4.5.3 below, an Athlete shall be eligible to compete in women’s competition if she is:

 recognised as female in law; and

-eligible to compete under these Rules.
+eligible to compete under these Rules and Regulations.

-World Para Swimming will deal with any cases involving transgender athletes in accordance with the IOC's transgender guidelines (as amended by the IOC from time to time) and any applicable World Para Swimming regulations.
+World Para Swimming will deal with any cases involving transgender Athletes in accordance with the IOC's transgender guidelines (as amended by the IOC from time to time) and any applicable World Para Swimming regulations.

 The eligibility of persons recognised as third gender in law will be determined by the IPC on a case-by-case basis, in accordance with any applicable World Para Swimming regulations.